Godwin-T/Customer-retention/README.md

 Navigate to the Churn Prediction Service deployment directory:

-'''cd Churn_Service/deployment'''
+  cd Churn_Service/deployment

 Build the Docker image:

   docker build -t churn_prediction:1 .

 Running the Service

 Run the Docker container, mapping the models directory and exposing the necessary ports:

   docker run -it -v "${PWD}/Churn_Service/models/:/home/models" -p 5050:9696 churn_prediction:1

 Now, you can start the Streamlit UI to interact with the Churn Prediction Service:

   streamlit run customer_service.py